 FHLBank Pittsburgh’s Community Lending Program

-(CLP) offers loans to member financial institutions
+(CLP) is an $825 million noncompetitive revolving loan pool that offers loans to member financial institutions

 for community and economic development projects that

 - Available at FHLBank's cost of funds — typically 15 to 25 basis points below the Bank's current rates

 - Permits pass-through and mark-up options